atxwang/atxwang.github.io/_posts/ea_essay.md

 aannd pretty soon **i was reading EA/EA-adjacent blogs and doing every fellowship in my college's EA branch, all while playing the role of staunch EA critic**. this strangeness has culminated in my participation in an EA "retreat", which i found rewarding but uniquely exhausting compared to my fellow attendees. there, i witnessed firsthand some of the most cartoonishly-negative stereotypes of EA:
 - multiple regular soylent drinkers
+- people who could feasibly be called climate change deniers
+- militant vegans
-- literally only 2 other women (out of ~
+- literally only 2 other women (out of ~15 attendees)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDU0OTU4NTksOTYwOTgzNzY0XX0=
+eyJoaXN0b3J5IjpbLTExMjc5MTEyODUsOTYwOTgzNzY0XX0=
 -->